 Through e-service, substantial costs savings can be realized.
 Postage and courier fees, copying expense, and administrative time dedicated to assembling documents for service can be avoided.
 Moreover, mistakes in the service process such as failing to mail documents to a particular law firm, incorrectly addressing an envelope, or transmitting to the wrong fax number are eliminated.
 Disputes regarding service can also be resolved by Case Anywhere which logs the transmission and delivery of all notifications.

-In addition to e-service, e-filing of documents with courts is also available through Case Anywhere in certain jurisdictions.
+In addition to e-service, e-filing of documents through integration with court software is also available through Case Anywhere in certain jurisdictions.
 To learn more, please contact our dedicated support team.

 All uploaded case records are only key strokes away with Case Anywhere’s document management module.
 When a document is electronically served through our system, Case Anywhere indexes the record and stores it for access by users.
 As the litigation proceeds, a real-time electronic file cabinet of motions, discovery, orders and other case documents is created.
 All documents are color-coded and viewable through two separate screens: the Date View interface and the Category View interface.